mgks/Android-SmartWebView/README.md

 ### Rating System

-Rating dialogue is enabled by default.
+Rating dialogue is enabled by default and can be handled by `ASWP_RATINGS`.

 ```
 ASWR_DAYS            = 3;           // after how many days of usage would you like to show the dialog